Selma Dritz: AIDS

-In Dritz's days, AIDS was often coined "Gay Plague" or "Gay Cancer".
-She rejected these terms, emphasizing the official term of "Acquired Immune Deficiency Syndrome".
-Her children always made fun of her and teased her, calling her "den mother of the gays".
+In Dritz's days, AIDS was often coined "gay plague" or "gay cancer".
+She rejected these terms, emphasizing the official term "acquired immunodeficiency syndrome".
+Her children always made fun of her and teased her, calling her the "den mother of the gays".
 While she made some unpopular decisions, like shutting down public bath houses for a time, she knew minimizing risk would reduce deaths.

 Dr. Dritz was featured in And The Band Played On, a 1987 book by Randy Shilts about the early days of the disease.
 Dritz's work was featured in the film adaptation of And The Band Played On, where she was portrayed by Lily Tomlin.
-In the movie she was referred to as "Attila the Hun" for her role in the prevention of spread of AIDS.
+In the movie, two doctors are talking about needing to get a blood bank to give up data.
+The blood bank refused to tell them anything, so it was suggested that only "Attila the Hun" could.
+With a snap of his fingers, one of the doctors immediately suggested Selma Dritz, doubtlessly for her role in the prevention of the spread of AIDS.

 Personal life

-Dritz married Dr. H. Fred Dritz in 1943 and had three children: Ronald, Deborah, and Ariel.
+Dritz married Dr. Harvey Fred Dritz in 1943 and had three children: Ronald, Deborah, and Ariel.
 Her marriage ended in divorce in 1973.